-It’s clear that Pinterest is able to reach new customers and create personalized experiences for existing ones.
+It’s clear that Pinterest is able to reach new customers and create personalised experiences for existing ones.
 So, how can brands in relevant verticals (retails, fashion, food and beverage, health and fitness, and more) make the platform work for them?

 Leverage keyword research to curate content based on user needs

 Pinterest offers a functionality called “rich pins” that feeds real time info about a product directly onto a pinned post.
 By embedding SEO-rich content into pins, brands can not only generate keyword rich material but also push actionable content to their users and drive conversion on their sites.

 The general SEO value in optimising pins and boards is huge.
 Conducting a quick Google image search in key subject matter such as retail, lifestyle, health, fitness, décor, and holiday topics (amongst many others) will bring up a variety of images, some user-generated, and many pulled straight from Pinterest itself.